 - Celebrate with a ‘coffee break’ package from the Bakery, our neighbor at Northeast Market

 - Receive a prize of either $2,000 to be used for team functions OR a project-specific consultation with the ICTR Research Navigators to see how we can best support your research

 - Be featured at an ICTR Team Science event in which they will share their success and describe how they overcame challenges

 Teams will be provided with a project-specific consultation by the ICTR Navigators to help identify how the ICTR can best support their research.

 Any person within Johns Hopkins who is part of a Team Science biomedical research project is eligible to submit an application on behalf of a team.
 A Team Science project is defined as any group of interdisciplinary researchers working collaboratively toward a specific scientific goal.
-Interdisciplinary research can be defined as either cross-school collaborations (i.e., Medicine, Public Health, Nursing, Engineering, Arts & Sciences, Education, or Business), or as collaborations across different multiple department or fields of study.
+Interdisciplinary research teams can look like many things.
+It might be cross-school collaborations (e.g, Medicine, Public Health, Nursing, Engineering, Arts & Sciences, Education, or Business), collaborations across different department or fields of study, or collaborations with different types of organizations and institutions (e.g. community-academic partnerships).
 (See the National Cancer Institute’s Collaboration and Team Science Field Guide for more information on Team Science.)
-The team must include at least three members, led or co-led by a Johns Hopkins researcher, and have worked together on more than one research protocol.
+The team must include at least three members, be led or co-led by a Johns Hopkins researcher, and have worked together on more than one research protocol.